Skip to content

 District 14 in Sioux Falls expressed a more muted anti-incumbent sentiment.
 In a three-way primary, they kept Rep. Taylor Rehfeldt (43%), but narrowly chose former legislator Tyler Tordsen (29%) over current rookie Rep. Tony Kayser (28%).
 The same three contended in the 2024 House primary, in which Rehfedlt was still the top choice at 39% but Kayser unseated Tordsen 35% to 26%.

-Out west, Rapid City District 34 mirrored District 14 almost perfectly, renewing one incumbent while replacing the second with a former legislator.
+Out west, Rapid City’s District 34 mirrored District 14 almost perfectly, renewing one incumbent Representative while replacing the second with the former legislator who lost last time.
 Rep. Mike Derby held his seat easily with 42%, while former legislator Becky Drury came back to beat the rookie Rep. who ousted her in 2024, Heather Baxter.
 Drury narrowly topped Baxter 29% to 28%; in their 2024 primary, Baxter beat Drury 35% to 28%.

 In District 29, rookie Senator John Carley has to go home.
 In the district that runs from Sturgis to Faith, newcomer William Meirose edged the California transplant 51.46% to 48.54%.